 How to calculate finished goods inventory

-No matter your industry, calculating your finished goods is key for understanding your available stock and planning for future sales.
-This process involves the following calculations.
+No matter your industry, calculating your finished goods helps you understand available stock and plan for future sales.
+But you need to make a few calculations before using the main formula.

-Determine the Cost of Goods Manufactured (COGM): This represents the total cost of producing goods during a certain period.
+First, you need to determine the cost of goods manufactured (COGM).
+This represents the total cost of producing goods during a certain period.
 Here’s how to calculate it:

-Figure out the Cost of Goods Sold (COGS): COGS calculates how much it costs to produce the goods you sell.
-Here’s the formula:
+Then, figure out the cost of goods sold (COGS), which calculates how much it costs to produce the goods you sell:

 Choose a consistent time period

-Establish a specific time frame for your calculations, ensuring consistency across all formulas.
-So if you’re focusing on Q4 of 2023, all data must be from this period.
-And make sure your start and end dates match across all formulas.
+Establish a specific time frame for your calculations for consistency across all formulas.
+If you’re focusing on Q4 of 2023, all data must be from this period.
+Also make sure your start and end dates match across all formulas.

 Gather necessary data